survivejs/sidewind/documentation/directives.md

 </section>
 ```

-## `x-each`
+## `x-each` and `x-template`

-`x-each` allows iteration of a list.
-It has been designed to be used with a [template tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template).
+`x-each` allows iteration of a list and it has been designed with server-side rendering (SSR) mind so that you can display initial data without JavaScript enabled.

+`x-each` connects to an array and then `x-template` is used to mark how to render each item of it while iterating.

 ```html
 <div